TeamTopologies/Team-Shape-Templates/README.md

 The following team interaction modelling shapes are available:

-- All shapes for the four fundamental team types (Stream-aligned, Enabling, Complicated Subsystem, and Platform)
+- All shapes for the five fundamental team types (Stream-aligned, Enabling, Complicated Subsystem, and Platform, Regular Team)
 - X-as-a-Service, Collaboration and Facilitation interaction modes
 - Flow of change